Czarapata-Hunter/carpe-dnDiem/README.md

 # CarpeDnDiem

-`Set your role to your favorite Dungeons & Dragons class in your Discord server!` `Roll a d20 to receive a fortune based on the success or failure of the roll.`
+<p>`Set your role to your favorite Dungeons & Dragons class in your Discord server!`<br>
+`Roll a d20 to receive a fortune based on the success or failure of the roll.`</p>

 ## Setup